oneconvergence/dkube-examples/insurance/README.ui.md

 Click on Start for the specific monitor on Modelmonitor dashboard.
    - Modelmonitor can only be started in 'ready' state.
    - It can be stopped anytime.
 Previous data will not be erased.

-### SMTP Settings
-Configure your SMTP server settings on Operator screen.
-This is optional.
-If SMTP server is not configured, no email alerts will be generated.

-## Data Generation
-1. Open [data_generation.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance/data_generation.ipynb) notebook for generating predict and groundtruth datasets.
-2. In 1st cell, Update Frequency according to what you set in Modelmonitor.
-If the d3qatest tag was provided replace it with to use frequency in minutes.
-For eg: for 5 minutes replace it with `5m` else use `5h` for hours assuming Frequency specified in monitor was 5.
-3. Then Run All Cells.
-It will start Pushing the data, by default it will push the data to local.

-## Retraining
-1. Stop the modelmonitor.
-3. Open resources.ipynb and set INPUT_TRAIN_TYPE = 'retraining' and run all the cells.
-4. Open train.ipynb and run all the cells.
-5. This creates a new version of dataset and a new version of model
-   - New dataset version will be created for 'insurance-training-data' dataset
-   - New model version will be created for 'insurance-model' model
-6. Edit modelmonitor (UI)
-   - Specify the new model version on basic page
-   - Specify new dataset version on Training data page
-   - Save & Submit
-   - Click Next to go to the schema page and Accept the regenerated schema.
-   - Wait for a few (30) sec
-   - Start the modelmonitor

-## Cleanup
-1. After your expirement is complete, Open [resources.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance/resources.ipynb) and set CLEANUP=True in last Cleanup cell and run.